pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## Calculating Different Types Of Filters In Pine

-Filters comes with different types, where the type define how the filter interact with the frequency content of the signal.
+Filters comes in different types, where the type determines how the filter interacts with the frequency content of the signal.

 ### Low-Pass Filters

-Low-pass filters are the most widely used type of filters, they remove high-frequency components *(noise)* and thus smooth the signal.
-By default most of the filter function integrated in Pine *(sma, wma, swma, alma...etc)* comes as low-pass filters.
+Low-pass filters are the most widely used type of filters.
+They remove high-frequency components—the noise—and thus smooth the signal.
+Most of the filtering functions integrated in Pine (`sma`, `wma`, `swma`, `alma`, etc.) are low-pass filters.

 Low-pass filters posses the following frequency response: